AnthonyThorpeDev/Proxy-Server/README.md

 "localhost:<port_number>/URL"

-The stages of sending a request from the proxy are visible in the terminal.
+The stages of sending a request through the proxy are visible in the terminal.
 For example:

 1. Request to the proxy: